timothelaborie/master_thesis/README.md

 Setup a Runpod instance with the axolotl docker image, then install unsloth using the instructions at https://github.com/unslothai/unsloth

+Also install SGLang for inference.

 ## Typical install time on a "normal" desktop computer

 For the code which is not related to training or inference of Mistral 7B, the install time is around 5 minutes.

-For Mistral 7B training and inference, the install time is around 30 minutes.
+For Mistral 7B training and inference, the install time is around 1 hour.

 # Demo